Nyköping Banquet: Imprisonment

-The dukes were imprisoned in the castle's dungeon, still extant today, with neck irons tethering them to the stone walls.
+The dukes were imprisoned in the castle's dungeon, with neck irons tethering them to the stone walls.
 The Eric Chronicle states that now that Birger's plan had come to fruition, he clapped his hands together delightedly, laughed loudly, and behaved like a madman.
 He exclaimed: "Now I have Sweden in my hand!"

 After five weeks in the dungeon, the brothers knew that no mercy would be forthcoming from Birger, and had their wills drawn up.
 These documents, dated 18 January 1318 and which survive to this day, grant money to churches, monasteries, and hospitals, for the salvation of their souls.
 One of the executors was Birger Persson, the lawspeaker in Uppland.
 Soon thereafter, both dukes died in the dungeon.
 It is not clear how they died; they may have been murdered or starved to death.

-Meanwhile, king Birger attempted to take Stockholm, but failed, having misjudged the political situation in the country.
+Meanwhile, King Birger attempted to take Stockholm, but failed, having misjudged the political situation in the country.
 Despite help from Denmark, Birger could not stop a rebellion that broke out in support of the dukes, led by the aforementioned Birger Persson and Mats Kettilmundsson.
-According to legend, when he realized he had no way to prevail, king Birger threw the keys to the dungeon into the Nyköping river.
+According to legend, when he realized he had no way to prevail, King Birger threw the keys to the dungeon into the Nyköping river.
 A large medieval key was indeed found during the 19th century near the castle.

 Birger was forced to flee to Gotland with Martha, whence he soon had to continue his flight to Denmark.